-Project Management is led by DLR Space Administration in Bonn-Oberkassel, Germany, and responsible for:
+Project Management is led by DLR Space Agency in Bonn-Oberkassel, Germany, and responsible for:

 - Overall project management, including the development and implementation of the ground segment and mission operations